janecher/word-puzzle/README.md

 #### By: Janet Karpenske, Mook Dang, Evgeniya Chernaya

-##### This webpage allows the user to enter a sentence and it is returned with dashes in place of values.
+##### This webpage allows the user to enter a sentence and it is returned with dashes in place of values to be used as a word puzzle.

 ### Link to Site on Github Pages
 #### Not Applicable